eclipse-vertx/vert.x/install.md

 a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 -->

-Before you can do anything with vert.x you need to install it, so let's describe how to do that.
+Before you can do anything with Vert.x you need to install it, so let's describe how to do that.

 # Getting a distro

 The easiest way to get hold of a distribution is to [download a binary distro](downloads.html).

 Alternatively you can build from source.
-To do that see the instructions on the [github wiki](https://github.com/vert-x/vert.x/wiki).
+To do that clone the [github repository](https://github.com/vert-x/vert.x) and read the file [`BUILD_README.md`](https://github.com/vert-x/vert.x/blob/master/BUILD_README.md).

 # Pre-requisites

 * Operating System.
 Vert.x runs out of the box on Linux, OSX or Windows.

-* JDK.
-Vert.x requires JDK 1.7.0 or later.
+* Vert.x requires JDK 1.7.0 or later.
 You can use the official Oracle distribution or the OpenJDK version.
 Make sure the JDK bin directory is on your `PATH`.

-# Install vert.x
+# Install Vert.x

-Once you've got the pre-requisites installed, you install vert.x as follows:
+Once you've got the pre-requisites installed, you install Vert.x as follows:

 1. Unzip the distro somewhere sensible (e.g. your home directory)
-2. Add the vert.x `bin` directory to your `PATH` environment variable.
+2. Add the Vert.x `bin` directory to your `PATH` environment variable.

 For example